Customizing¶

 app.config["SECURITY_MSG_INVALID_PASSWORD"] = ("Password no-worky", "error")

-Will change the default message in english.
+will change the default message in english.

 Tip